 Help your pet(s) enjoy the holidays safely by keeping them away from potential problems.
 Once you know the hazards, a little precaution and prevention will make the holidays happy for everyone.
 If you have any concerns or need expert advice, don’t hesitate to reach out to Point Pleasant Veterinary Hospital for guidance and care.

 Electrical Cords: Holiday lights mean more electrical cords for kittens and puppies to chew.
 Be sure you have cords secured and out of the way.

-Fake grass and Small toys: If swallowed can cause your pet to choke and may damage or obstruct their intestines.
+Fake grass and Small toys: If swallowed, it can cause your pet to choke and may damage or obstruct their intestines.

 Fat: Gravies and poultry skin can cause severe gastrointestinal upset.

-Fireworks: Fireworks can scare your pets making them run off, or cause serious injuries if detonated near them.
-Many formulations are also toxic if injested.
+Fireworks: Fireworks can scare your pets, making them run off or cause serious injuries if detonated near them.
+Many formulations are also toxic if ingested.

-Holiday Plants: Christmas rose, Holly, Lilies, and Mistletoe are all extremely poisonous when eaten.
-The lovely poinsettia may not be truly poisonous, but its milky white sap and leaves can certainly cause severe gastric distress.
-With so many hybrid varieties each year, the best approach is to keep the plants out of your pet's reach.
+Holiday Plants: Christmas roses, Holly, Lilies, and Mistletoe are all extremely poisonous when eaten.
+The lovely poinsettia may not be toxic, but its milky white sap and leaves can cause severe gastric distress.
+With so many hybrid varieties each year, keeping the plants out of your pet’s reach is the best approach.